KamoHovhann/ELK-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the ansible.cfg file to /etc/ansible.
-- Update the _____ file to include...
+- Update the hosts file to include the machines you are trying to run the playbook
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to <public_ip_of_elk_machine> :5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- To make an asnible to run a playbook on a specific machine you are supposed to update the hosts file where you add the name and the IP of a machine.
-- In order to check if the ELK is up and running you navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._